-Because construction on Biscayne Boulevard spans the period from the 1920s through the 1950s, there are examples of the styles of architecture most popular during each of those decades.
+Because construction on Biscayne Boulevard spanned the period from the 1920s through the 1950s, architectural styles reflect the trends that were popular and prevalent in Miami during each of those decades.
 While the majority of the buildings within the Biscayne Boulevard Historic District date from after the real estate boom of the mid-twenties, the use of Mediterranean Revival style continues even into the 1930s.
 The Art Deco style the supplanted the Mediterranean Revival as the favored means of architectural expression into the 1940s.
-The “Modern Period”, generally considered to date from after World War II and into the 1950s, reflects a departure from historicist references towards a truly novel aesthetic.
+The “Modern Period,” generally considered to date from after World War II and into the 1950s, reflects a departure from historicist references towards a truly novel aesthetic.
 The Biscayne Boulevard Historic District includes some unique modern commercial buildings, as well as the largest collection of “Miami Modern” motels in Miami.

 Miami Modern (MiMo)

-MiMo or Miami Modern is the name coined by Randall Robinson and Teri D’Amico to describe the architeture that flourished in South Florida from 1945 until the late 1960s.
+MiMo or Miami Modern is the name coined by Randall Robinson and Teri D’Amico to describe the architecture that flourished in South Florida from 1945 until the late 1960s.

 In their words:

-Resort MiMo is associated with the 1950s nd 1960s and the influences of Hollywood set design, automobile styling, military jets and the space race.
+Resort MiMo is associated with the 1950s and 1960s and the influences of Hollywood set design, automobile styling, military jets and the space race.
 The American fascination with Futurism was a pervasive influence in the designs of Resort MiMo.
-It was realized in architectural form by acute angles, boomerangs and trapezoids forms.
+It was realized in architectural form by acute angles, boomerangs and trapezoidal forms.

 Subtropical Modernism was a strain of the modern movement that recognized the needs of a year-round population rather than solely the demands of the winter-resort guests.
-As a result, designers addressed the humidity and heat of summer by making accomodations for beezy corridors, covered falleries and shady courtyards.
-Subtropical Modernism also employed elements associated with the International Style of architecture that included flass walls and low-slung lines, flat roofs and wide eaves and free-flowing interior spaces.
+As a result, designers addressed the humidity and heat of summer by making accomodations for breezy corridors, covered galleries and shady courtyards.
+Subtropical Modernism also employed elements associated with the International Style of architecture that included glass walls and low-slung lines, flat roofs and wide eaves and free-flowing interior spaces.
 Many of the motels along Biscayne Boulevard are impressive examples of Resort Miami Modernism.
-Their surviving numbers and the quality of their design.